Red-Portal/red-portal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a research associate with the University of Liverpool working on signal processing, Bayesian modeling, and inference.
+I'm a research associate with the University of Liverpool, United Kingdom, working on signal processing, Bayesian modeling, and inference.
 I acquired my Bachelor in Engineering degree at Sogang University, South Korea, and previously worked at Samsung Medical Center, South Korea, as an undergraduate researcher.
 I also worked part-time as an embedded software engineer at Hansono, South Korea.
 I hold memberships in both the ACM and the IEEE (which implies that I'm a good tipper...)

-Previously, I used to work on medical imaging, computer systems, and high-performance computing, but I'm also interested in topics such as high-performance computing, parallel computing, computer systems, computational statistics, programming languages, optimization, and image processing.
+Previously, I used to work on medical imaging, computer systems, and high-performance computing, but I'm also broadly interested in topics such as computer systems, computational statistics, programming languages, optimization, and image processing.
 [Here](https://github.com/Red-Portal/ray-awesome-papers) is a list of papers that I found interesting over my career.

 #### productivity tools that I use
-(Last updated in March 5 2022)<br />
+(Last updated in April 11 2022)<br />
 I heavily use cross-platform opensource software tools.
 * [Emacs](https://www.gnu.org/software/emacs/) (heavily [customized](https://github.com/Red-Portal/.emacs.d)) for writing **code**
   * [Magit](https://magit.vc/) for accessing **Git** within Emacs
 * [Zotero](https://www.zotero.org/) for managing **citations** and exporting bibtex
 * [Inkscape](https://inkscape.org/) for drawing vector **diagrams** (but also Tikz if not in a rush)
 * [Veusz](https://veusz.github.io/) for quick publication quality **plots** (but also PGFplots if not in a rush)
-* [Master PDF](https://code-industry.net/masterpdfeditor/) for viewing, editing, and annotating **PDF** files
+* [sioyek](https://sioyek.info/) for viewing and [Master PDF](https://code-industry.net/masterpdfeditor/) for editing, and annotating **PDF** files.
 * [Nomacs](https://nomacs.org/) for viewing a lot of **image files** quickly (on Windows, [FastStone](https://www.faststone.org/) is hard to beat)
 * [Flameshot](https://flameshot.org/) for taking **screenshots**